Termite Control Services

-Tearing, gnashing and gnawing at the wood in your home and you’re none the wiser, the “silent destroyer” strikes again.
+Tearing, gnashing, and gnawing at the wood in your home and you’re none the wiser, the “silent destroyer” strikes again.
 Termites can infest a home and quietly cause thousands of dollars in damage before you even know they are there.
-At Apex, our state-certified termite control specialists use the latest technology, products and methods to successfully treat brick, block, frame, and metal structures throughout Florida — commercial and residential.
+At Apex, our state-certified termite control specialists use the latest technology, products, and methods to successfully treat brick, block, frame, and metal structures throughout Florida, both commercial and residential.
 From fence posts to facilities at Kennedy Space Center, we’ve treated it all.

 Serving Florida coast to coast since 1985, Apex prides itself on providing a professional service with a personal touch and we won’t stop until the job is done.
-Contact Apex Pest Control today for a free same-day inspection if you think you’re dealing with a termite infestation.
+Contact the termite control experts today for a free same-day inspection if you think you’re dealing with a termite infestation.

 Subterranean termites are the most destructive insect pests in the United States.
 They cause financial and emotional damage when they demolish one of your most valuable possessions – your home.